phadej/cabal-extras/cabal-docspec/MANUAL.md

 A note on performance
 ---------------------

-Because cabal-docspec uses compiled library, calling **:reload:** after each group doesn't cause performance.
+Because cabal-docspec uses compiled library, calling **:reload:** after each group doesn't cause performance problems.
 For that reason, cabal-docspec doesn't have **\--fast** variant, it is not needed.

 Setup code